 These must include the document name (case-sensitive).

+Passing login credentials in the URL is not recommended for security reasons.
 Preferably, Authorisation should be supplied in an Authorization header for the "Document" realm. i.e. base64-encoded Username:Document:Password

 Authorization: Basic QWRtaW46RG9jdW1lbnQ6cGFudHMhCg==

 Params sections are a list of named parameters in the form paramname=paramvalue, separated by ampersands.
 Paramvalues must be url-encoded.
 Note that characters such as = in the paramvalue that are not normally url-encoded must be, since they are syntactically significant in the parameter list. i.e encode = as %3d

 Parameters follow the command in the URL separated by either a

 GET /REST/DocumentName.moneyworks/export?param=val¶m2=val2 GET /REST/DocumentName.moneyworks/export/param=val¶m2=val2

 - This is the principle means of extracting information from the database.